Work Towards A College Education

 You must successfully complete and meet all of our program requirements within five years.
-We recognize that when you take a program by distance, you may need additional time to complete the program.
-In this case, you may request an extension to the five-year period.
+We recognize that when you take a program by distance, you may need additional time to complete the program in extenuating circumstances.
 The chairperson or dean of your program, in consultation with the registrar, must approve all extensions to program completion times.

 Courses available to new applicants